Saturday, April 18, 2026

 Notes on Al Handa’s On The Road With Al & Ivy: Book One: Becoming A Face

-Notes on Al Handa's On The Road With Al & Ivy
+Notes on Al Handa's On The Road With Al and Ivy

 I found reading Al Handa’s story about his experience of being homeless to be thoughtful and observant about the different kinds of people who experience that life.